dimitriBouteille/wp-orm/README.md

 **Here is a list of available features :**

-- The `wpdb` connection is used so **no configuration is needed to use**.
+- The `wpdb` connection is used so **no configuration is needed to use**
 - Ability to [create models](doc/documentation.md#model) simply
-- WordPress works with custom content types, you can simply [use the default types of WordPress](doc/documentation.md#use-wordpress-models) (page, attachment, ...) and create [custom models for your types](doc/documentation.md#custom-post-type-model).
+- WordPress works with custom content types, you can simply [use the default types of WordPress](doc/documentation.md#use-wordpress-models) (page, attachment, ...) and create [custom models](doc/documentation.md#create-model)
-- Ability to [filter data](doc/documentation.md#filter-data) easily via taps.
+- Ability to [filter data](doc/documentation.md#filter-data) easily via taps
-- All the features available in Eloquent, are usable with this library.
+- All the features available in Eloquent, are usable with this library

 > 📘 If you want to know more about how Eloquent works, the easiest way is to [read the documentation](https://laravel.com/docs/10.x/eloquent).